 - Waxy buildup near or on the canal

 - Swelling or redness of the ear flap

 - Strong odor from the ear

-Healthy cat ears are pale pink in color and have no visible debris, or odor, and very little wax buildup.
+Healthy cat ears are pale pink and have no visible debris, or odor, and very little wax buildup.
 When a cat's ear becomes infected they are often red, swollen, or will have an odor.

 Diagnosing Cat Ear Infection

-When you bring your cat in with a suspected ear infection, your vet will examine your cat's ear and make note of their overall physical condition.
+When you bring your cat in with a suspected ear infection, your vet will examine your cat's ear and make note of its overall physical condition.
 This is because in many cases, ear infections are a sign that there is an underlying health issue.

 They may take a swab of any discharge or debris to examine under a microscope to get a better idea of what is causing the infection.